-- (a) The Honorary Executive shall be appointed annually by the incoming CSA Executive Council per the recommendation of the outgoing CSA Executive Council. - (b) The Honorary Executive must be a past member of the CSA Executive Council. - (c) The Honorary Executive must be at least one year removed from holding any CSA General Council or Executive Council positions. - (d) The Honorary Executive cannot be a current member of the Commerce Students' Association. - (e) The Honorary Executive shall act as a resource and mentor by providing guidance to the CSA General Council and CSA Executive Council as necessary. - (f) The Honorary Executive has the option of being in attendance at the CSA General Council and CSA Executive Council Meetings. - (g) The Honorary Executive shall be considered as an advisor to the CSA General Council and CSA Executive Council and not as a voting member of the CSA General Council or CSA Executive Council as per the domain of this Constitution.
+- (a) The Honorary Executive shall be appointed annually by the incoming CSA Executive Council per the recommendation of the outgoing CSA Executive Council. - (b) The Honorary Executive must be a past member of the CSA Executive Council. - (c) The Honorary Executive must be at least one year removed from holding any CSA General Council and at least two years removed from holding any Executive Council positions. - (d) The Honorary Executive cannot be a current member of the Commerce Students' Association. - (e) The Honorary Executive shall act as a resource and mentor by providing guidance to the CSA General Council and CSA Executive Council as necessary. - (f) The Honorary Executive has the option of being in attendance at the CSA General Council and CSA Executive Council Meetings. - (g) The Honorary Executive shall be considered as an advisor to the CSA General Council and CSA Executive Council and not as a voting member of the CSA General Council or CSA Executive Council as per the domain of this Constitution.